 We were able to fund raise enough money for the event, that after expenses were covered for it, the remaining $5,000 of that money went directly to For Us, By Us.
 We wanted to make sure For Us, By Us was paid for their organizing work, and we also saw the $5,000 as a part of the reparations work ROSC thinks all organizations with a lot of white folks in their base should be doing.

 Changing Maine for Racial Justice was able to have a PoC only track of workshops.
 We’ve heard from our fellow PoC organizers that there aren’t enough opportunities to gather in PoC exclusive spaces in Maine, so we were very excited to support this space.
 Being able to gather in a space with people who share similar identities is crucial for many directly impacted people’s mental health whether they are women, trans folks, PoC, or Muslim, for instance.
 It’s also important for people with similar identities to be able to gather, strategize, and movement build within the context of their identities.

 Finally, white attendees and others who wanted to join the workshops for white folks were able to attend a full day of training based on what For Us, By Us organizers thought was important for them to learn.
 This was an amazing opportunity for white people to absorb information that was informed by what PoC organizers see as needed education in Maine.

-Changing Maine for Racial Justice was so successful that we’re going to be hosting a part two of the event as our Changing Maine in 2019.
-We hope Changing Maine 2019 is more focused on tangible movement building and action steps.
+Changing Maine for Racial Justice was so successful that we’re going to be hosting a part two of the event that we aim to have more focused on tangible movement building and action steps.
 Stay tuned!!

 ROSC is a small (but effective) organization, and we’re local, so you can feel really good about supporting us.
 And you won’t see us sending you fancy brochures or gifts to try and schmooze your support.
 Any money you give us goes directly to the work.